gr3p1p3/vt100/README.md

 ### Example

-This implement a simple [TCP-Server](https://nodejs.org/api/net.html#net_class_net_server) that listens on a certain port and send Animation to each connected client.
+This implement a simple [TCP-Server](https://nodejs.org/api/net.html#net_class_net_server) that listens on a certain port and sends Animation to each connected client.

 ```javascript